-- 50% Refund Written notice of drop/withdrawal before the end of the 6th week of class following the official start date of the term. - 25% Refund Written notice of drop/withdrawal by the end of the 8th week of class following the official start date of the term. - No Refund No refunds will be made after the end of the 9th week of the class meeting.
+50% Tuition Written notice of drop/withdrawal before the end of the 6th week of class following the official start date of the term.

+25% Tuition Written notice of drop/withdrawal by the end of the 8th week of class following the official start date of the term.

+No Refund No refunds will be granted after the end of the 9th week of the class meeting.

-FSEHS Refund Amounts based on a 10-week schedule
+FSE Refund Amounts based on 6-week to 8-week schedule

-100% Refund Written notice of drop/withdrawal before the official start date of the term.
+Tuition and Student Written notice of drop/withdrawal before the official start date of the term.

+Fees

-- 50% Refund Written notice of drop/withdrawal before the end of the 6th week of class following the official start date of the term. - 25% Refund Written notice of drop/withdrawal by the end of the 8th week of class following the official start date of the term. - No Refund No refunds will be made after the end of the 9th week of the class meeting.
+50% Tuition Written notice of drop/withdrawal before the end of the 3rd week of class following the official start date of the term.

-FSEHS Refund Amounts based on a 8-week schedule

-- 100% Refund Written notice of drop/withdrawal before the official start date of the term. - 50% Refund Written notice of drop/withdrawal before the end of the 3rd week of class following the official start date of the term. - 25% Refund Written notice of drop/withdrawal by the end of the 4th week of class following the official start date of the term. - No Refund No refunds will be made after the end of the 6th week of the class meeting.
+25% Tuition Written notice of drop/withdrawal by the end of the 4th week of class following the official start date of the term.

+No Refund No Refund will be granted after the end of the 4th week of class.

-This policy is designed to meet or exceed refund requirements in all the states where the Fischler School of Education and Human Services offer programs.
+This policy is designed to meet refund requirements in all of the states where the Abraham S. Fischler School of Education offers its programs.